Durrell Lamar Smith — Atlanta, GA

 Oil on Canvas · Original

 A bold, cubist-inflected composition in electric blue, yellow, and green — interlocking geometric forms suggest architecture, landscape, and figure simultaneously.
 Painted with confident impasto strokes, this oil work pulses with energy and colour, a visual celebration rendered in the language of the avant-garde.
+Work by Ashley Smith.

 Inquire